Fox-ML-infrastructure/FoxML_Core/docs/01_tutorials/configuration/CONFIG_BASICS.md

 ## Overview

 FoxML Core uses centralized YAML configuration files for all models and training workflows.
-All 17 production trainers auto-load configs from `CONFIG/model_config/`.
+All 17 production trainers auto-load configs from the `CONFIG/model_config/` directory.

+> **📚 For complete configuration documentation, see the [Configuration Reference](../../02_reference/configuration/README.md).**

 ## Basic Usage